 Book Launch Events

-Chandran Nair will be speaking at the Foreign Correspondent’s Club in Thailand on January 23rd, 2019 from 7:00pm to 10:00pm.
+Chandran Nair will be speaking at the Commonwealth Club in San Francisco on March 15th, from 12:00 to 2:00pm.

 PAst Book Launch Events

 Our book launch in Hong Kong was a great success!
 Please enjoy some photos from a night of vibrant discussion and debate.
 Our sincere thanks to Metta for hosting us, and to Zoher Abdoolcarim, former Asia Editor for Time Magazine, for acting as interviewer and moderator.

 Stay tuned for more book launch events in your country or city!

 When it comes to sustainability, the developing world (unlike mature economies) faces a dilemma.
 Both advanced and developing economies need to become much more sustainable given the challenges of the 21st Century (e.g. peak population, climate change, increasingly scarce resources, and so on).
 However, the developing world has yet to achieve a basic standard of living for all its people.
 The development models available to them (based off a Western experience) all rely on the overuse of resources and over-consumption, but these options will no longer be appropriate in a more resource constrained world.
 When it comes to sustainable development, developing countries need to achieve both sustainability and development.
 But under current models, developing countries can only achieve either sustainability or development.

 It is strong state governance, with its legitimacy, accountability and authority, that is the foundation upon which strong global and local governance is built, and it is the only viable pathway to sustainability for the developing world.
 What is necessary is a “sustaining state”: one which preserves public and common goods to ensure that all citizens receive the basic “rights of life” through the equal and fair access of resources.